Skip to main content

 Redshift

-This page guides you through the process of setting up the Redshift destination connector.
+This page describes the step-by-step process of setting up the Redshift destination connector.

 Prerequisites